harsha-y/harsha-y.github.io/content/posts/home-automation.md

 Alas.

-Practicaly real life is sledom ideal.
-A few scenarios I ran into that I'm sure every other home owner has struggled with.
+Practicaly real life is seldom ideal.
+A few scenarios I ran into that I'm sure every other homeowner has struggled with.

-(Let's exclude "smart" from all of the following topics)
+(Let's exclude "smart" from all of the following topics, I'm sure it is implied)

 # Front Door
 Went ahead and started researching our (formerly before the nytimes acquisition) trusted friend Wirecutter's [recommendations](https://www.nytimes.com/wirecutter/reviews/the-best-smart-lock/).